-Difference Between Data Warehouse vs Database
+Difference Between Data Warehouse and Database

-Data Warehouse vs Database Infographics
+Head to Head Comparison Data Warehouse and Database Infographics

 Below is the top 6 difference between Data Warehouse vs Database :

-- The database is primarily focused on current data and the normalization process reduces the historical content.
+- The database is primarily focused on current data, and the normalization process reduces the historical content.
 However, the data warehouse uses historical data to determine insights on business intelligence.

 Head to Head comparison (Table Format)

-|A Data warehouse uses OLAP( Online Analytical Processing) and thus is able to attend to only a small limited complex query at one time||A database uses OLTP (Online Transaction processing ) to perform CRUD(Create, Read, Update, Delete) operation optimize the data processing efficiency and transactional speed of the database system|
+|A Data warehouse uses OLAP( Online Analytical Processing) and thus is able to attend to only a small limited complex query at one time.||A database uses OLTP (Online Transaction processing ) to perform CRUD(Create, Read, Update, Delete) operations to optimize the database system’s data processing efficiency and transactional speed.|

-|Data Warehouse also performs fast query processing, however, the number of queries per transaction is smaller to database transactional capacity.
-Further, as part of its business intelligence capabilities, the data warehouse systems are able to provide summarized insights on trends of data||The database can be used to perform fast query processing, allows multi-access to the single data source, and high transactional efficiency.|
+|Data Warehouse also performs fast query processing; however, the number of queries per transaction is smaller to database transactional capacity.
+Further, as part of its business intelligence capabilities, the data warehouse systems are able to provide summarized insights on trends of data.||The database can be used to perform fast query processing, allows multi-access to the single data source, and has high transactional efficiency.|

-|Data Warehouse uses denormalized data structures as it is beneficial for analytical operations on data.||The database uses Normalized data structure with provisions to reduce redundant data and groups of organized data on the basis of the attributes|
+|Data Warehouse uses denormalized data structures as it is beneficial for analytical operations on data.||The database uses a Normalized data structure with provisions to reduce redundant data and groups of organized data on the basis of the attributes.|

-|Time-invariant as data warehousing uses historical data to provide analytical trends and hence has to record both currents as well as the historical data for determining the same||Time-variant: – Database is a time variant in nature as they are typically free from historical data.
-The historical data is considered as a redundancy scope in Normalization and hence the same is removed post successive commits on the data queries.|
+|Time-invariant as data warehousing uses historical data to provide analytical trends and hence has to record both currents and historical data to determine the same.||Time-variant: – Database is time-variant in nature as they are typically free from historical data.
+The historical data is considered as a redundancy scope in Normalization, and hence the same is removed post successive commits on the data queries.|

 |The data warehouse technique is based on OLAP technology and hence is based on complex queries for data analysis.
-These complex queries are impacting system performance on the basis of the number of transactions being carried out in the system.||Concurrent user access is the biggest advantage of the database, as the OLTP model for data analytics provides scope for a large number of concurrent users to carry on the data processing and operations at the same time without impacting the system performance|
+These complex queries are impacting system performance on the basis of the number of transactions being carried out in the system.||Concurrent user access is the biggest advantage of the database, as the OLTP model for data analytics provides scope for a large number of concurrent users to carry on the data processing and operations at the same time without impacting the system performance.|

-|There are one too many relationships among the data fields in the data warehouse||There is only one to one relationship between the entity fields, the tables are normalized to provide redundancy free and efficient data.|
+|There are one too many relationships among the data fields in the data warehouse.||There is only one to one relationship between the entity fields; the tables are normalized to provide redundancy free and efficient data.|